Presbytery of Lake Erie

 Filed Under: General, News

-December 5, 2022 by marsha Leave a Comment
+March 31, 2026 by marsha Leave a Comment

 Filed Under: General, News

-December 5, 2022 by marsha Leave a Comment
+March 31, 2026 by marsha Leave a Comment

 Filed Under: General, News

-December 5, 2022 by marsha Leave a Comment
+February 26, 2026 by marsha Leave a Comment

 “I have heard of your faith in the Lord Jesus and your love toward all the saints, and for this reason, I do not cease to give thanks for you as I remember you in my prayers.”
 Ephesians 1: 15-16

 Presbytery Friends, Every morning I wake up grateful for the love of Christ being expressed through faithful disciples in our Lake Erie Presbytery.
 Every day my prayers are full of joy for your commitment and service.
 In my role as General Presbyter, I am privileged to see a broad view of church life in this presbytery.
 I see ordinary acts of faith expressed consistently year after year.
 I also see extraordinary expressions of loving service.
 Both often go largely unnoticed as dedicated Christians quietly serve in Christ’s name without fanfare or applause.
-With this in mind, every month, I will highlight a mission or ministry of one of our churches that valiantly reflects the love of Christ.
+With this in mind,, I will highlight a mission or ministry of one of our churches that valiantly reflects the love of Christ.
 I hope that you will join me in giving thanks for these ministries.

 Filed Under: General, News

-October 4, 2022 by marsha Leave a Comment
+February 18, 2026 by marsha Leave a Comment

 Filed Under: General, News

-Anita Applauds – Worship on Wednesday (WOW)
+Anita Applauds – A New Perspective on our Worldview

-October 4, 2022 by marsha Leave a Comment
+February 5, 2026 by marsha Leave a Comment

 “I have heard of your faith in the Lord Jesus and your love toward all the saints, and for this reason, I do not cease to give thanks for you as I remember you in my prayers.”
 Ephesians 1: 15-16